Jonatandb/CursoUdemyReactJSReduxES6/README.md

     http://roylee0704.github.io/react-flexbox-grid/
     https://github.com/roylee0704/react-flexbox-grid

-        react-flexbox-grid is a set of React components that implement flexboxgrid.css.
+    react-flexbox-grid is a set of React components that implement flexboxgrid.css.<br/>
     It even has an optional support for CSS Modules with some extra configuration.

 70) React Flexbox: Autosize, Alignment, Distribution